affanabid/defi-extractor/README.md

 - **Chrome Browser**
   - Required for Selenium automation
   - Should be compatible with chromedriver
+  - For WSL: Install Chrome in Windows

 - **Telegram Account**
   - Needed for bot creation and testing
   - Access to BotFather for setup

 ## 🚀 Setup Instructions

+### Windows Setup

 1. **Clone & Navigate**
    ```bash